 - Do not date your proposal nor refer to being able to finish by a date in the near future.
 It is not uncommon for the submission process to take months and you don’t want to have any clues in your proposal that it might be dated.

-- Similarly, be sure that each copy of the proposal looks fresh.
+- Be sure that each copy of the proposal looks fresh.
 Provide your agent with some additional first pages to replace those that tend to get worn after being reviewed by the first editor.